Washington's 39th legislative district

 Washington's 39th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.
-The rural district contains most of Snohomish and Skagit counties and the northeastern corner of King County.
+The rural district contains most of Snohomish and Skagit counties (but not their major cities) and the northeastern corner of King County.

 This district's legislators are state senator Keith Wagoner and state representatives Sam Low (position 1) and Carolyn Eslick (position 2), all Republicans.